Orson Welles: Relationships and family

 Despite an urban legend promoted by Welles, he is not related to Abraham Lincoln's wartime Secretary of the Navy, Gideon Welles.
 The myth dates back to the first newspaper feature ever written about Welles—"Cartoonist, Actor, Poet and only 10"—in the February 19, 1926, issue of The Capital Times.
-The article falsely states that he was descended from "Gideon Welles, who was a member of President Lincoln's cabinet".
-As presented by Charles Higham in a genealogical chart that introduces his 1985 biography of Welles, Orson Welles's father was Richard Head Welles (born Wells), son of Richard Jones Wells, son of Henry Hill Wells (who had an uncle named Gideon Wells), son of William Hill Wells, son of Richard Wells (1734–1801).
+The article falsely states he was descended from "Gideon Welles, who was a member of President Lincoln's cabinet".
+As presented by Charles Higham in a genealogical chart that introduces his 1985 biography of Welles, Welles's father was Richard Head Welles (born Wells), son of Richard Jones Wells, son of Henry Hill Wells (who had an uncle named Gideon Wells), son of William Hill Wells, son of Richard Wells (1734–1801).

 Physical characteristics

 Peter Noble's 1956 biography describes Welles as "a magnificent figure of a man, over six feet tall, handsome, with flashing eyes and a gloriously resonant speaking-voice".
 Welles said that a voice specialist once told him he was born to be a heldentenor, a heroic tenor, but that when he was young and working at the Gate Theatre in Dublin, he forced his voice down into a bass-baritone.

 Even as a baby, Welles was prone to illness, including diphtheria, measles, whooping cough, and malaria.
-From infancy he suffered from asthma, sinus headaches, and backache that was later found to be caused by congenital anomalies of the spine.
-Foot and ankle trouble throughout his life was the result of flat feet.
+From infancy he suffered from asthma, sinus headaches, and backache later found to result from congenital spinal anomalies.
+Flat feet caused him foot and ankle trouble throughout his life.
 "As he grew older", Brady wrote, "his ill health was exacerbated by the late hours he was allowed to keep [and] an early penchant for alcohol and tobacco".

-In 1928, at age 13, Welles was already more than six feet tall (1.83 meters) and weighed over 180 lb.
+In 1928, aged 13, Welles was already six feet tall (1.83 meters) and weighed over 180 lb.
 His passport recorded his height as 6 ft 3 in, with brown hair and green eyes.
 "Crash diets, [pharmaceutical] drugs, and corsets had slimmed him for his early film roles", wrote biographer Barton Whaley.
 "Then always back to gargantuan consumption of high-caloric food and booze.
 By summer 1949, when he was 34, his weight had crept up to a stout 230 lb.
 In 1953, he ballooned from 250 to 275 lb.
 After 1960, he remained permanently obese."